 - Contribute $450,000 as match for a federal grant to acquire 11 acres of coast property in Lincoln County known as Whale Cove (this contribution was made before the commission acted and was not contingent on commission approval of the larger exchange).

 Any outside proposal affecting state park land must provide "overwhelming" public benefits to the state park system.
 The system is not a single, unchanging set of properties.
 Most of the change involves receiving property from willing sellers, but it does sometimes involve allowing property to leave the system.
 The equation -- what the public gains minus what it is giving up -- has to show this overwhelming public benefit.
-The benefits are measured by comparing the effects at the deal on the department's mission to "provide and protect outstanding natural, scenic, cultural, historic and recreational sites for the enjoyment and education of present and future generations."
+The benefits are measured by looking at how the deal affects the department's mission to "provide and protect outstanding natural, scenic, cultural, historic and recreational sites for the enjoyment and education of present and future generations."

 Deciding whether an idea provides an overwhelming benefit isn't just about looking at numbers (acres and dollars), so it's not surprising people have different views about this exchange.
 The Commission ultimately decided to approve the exchange proposal because they felt, when viewed as a whole, it met this standard.

 The state owns the 280 acres Bandon Biota wants, but the land was acquired from the federal Bureau of Land Management (BLM) in the 1960s.
 The BLM placed a restriction on the property when they sold it to the state -- the property must be used for public outdoor recreation.
-Before the commission can even attempt to transfer the 280 acres to Bandon Biota, the deed restriction has to be lifted or resolved in some other way.
-The Oregon Parks and Recreation Department and Bandon Biota will meet with the BLM to start that discussion, but have started the ball rolling with a letter to the BLM.
+Before the commission can even attempt to transfer the 280 acres to Bandon Biota, the deed restriction has to be addressed.

 Other and Older Documents